bpietravalle/ld-demo/README.md

 # LaunchDarkly Demo

 Sample application demonstrating LaunchDarkly feature flags, targeting, experimentation, and AI configs.
+Includes a CLI for toggling flags and inspecting LD resources directly from the terminal during demos.

 ## Prerequisites